When you are creating a shot, the fact of skipping a step may cause delays and loss of energy.

 STAGE 1 : CASTING & LAUNCH – Get all the information you need

-Seek all the information necessary to assure to do what I asked the director and production.
+Search for all the information necessary to do what the director and production asked you.

 STAGE 2 : PLANNING – Explore